IbcAlpha/IBC/userguide.md

 IB provides two modes of operation for TWS:

 - an online, or self-updating TWS that automatically receives updates as IB enhances it and fixes bugs.
-IBController **does not work** with the self- updating TWS, so **do not install the self-updating version for use with** **IBController**
+TwsAutomater **does not work** with the self- updating TWS, so **do not install the self-updating version for use with** **TwsAutomater**

-- an offline or standalone TWS that, after download and installation, never changes (until you download and install another version): you **must** download and install this offline version for use with IBController.
+- an offline or standalone TWS that, after download and installation, never changes (until you download and install another version): you **must** download and install this offline version for use with TwsAutomater.

 Note that the TWS installation includes the code for both TWS and the
 Gateway: there is no need to do another download for the Gateway.